arangodb/kube-arangodb/docs/Manual/Deployment/Kubernetes/BackupResource.md

 #### `spec.policyName: String`

-Name of the ArangoBackupPolicy which created this object
+Name of the ArangoBackupPolicy which created this Custom Resource

 Field is immutable.